 attrs also walks the class hierarchy and collects the attributes of all base classes.

 attrs does not call

-It will write dunder methods to work on all of those attributes which also has performance benefits due to less function calls.
+It will write dunder methods to work on all of those attributes which also has performance benefits due to fewer function calls.

 attrs knows what attributes it has to work on, it writes the requested dunder methods and – depending on whether you wish to have a dict or slotted class – creates a new class for you (

 To be very clear: if you define a class with a single attribute without a default value, the generated

 >>> import inspect >>> from attr import define >>> @define ... class C: ... x: int >>> print(inspect.getsource(C.__init__)) def __init__(self, x): self.x = x

 No magic, no meta programming, no expensive introspection at runtime.